Welcome

 Doubt suffocated Tom and an imposing lump rendered him speechless.
 He was in dire need of a cool drink, but his rigid legs wouldn’t let him shrink to the back of the crowd.

-We are playing with the words here and they may not be what I would end up with, however, they show the reader a picture rather than telling them that “Tom was nervous.”
+We are playing with the words here and they may not be what I would end up with, however, they show the reader a picture rather than telling them “Tom was nervous.”
 The end product gives the reader a chance to visualize Tom.
 And I used far less than a thousand words.
-(Of course, the story isn’t finished yet… I only need 74,967 more words and I have a novel.)
+(Of course, the story isn’t finished yet. . .
+I only need 74,967 more words and I have a novel.)

 The paragraph above could be the beginning of a novel.
 We don’t know much about Tom yet, but he’s in a crowd of people and for some reason he wants out of there.
 What happened?
 What did he doubt?
 The writer’s mind swirls with ideas.
 I’ll let you take it from there.